Way back in history:

 Meadway Motor Spares company that Bill owned and that his son Martin

-East Birmingham where it first operated before moving west to Bordesley Green, closer to the centre.
+East Birmingham where it first operated before moving west to Bordesley Green.
+Bill Morris drove one car briefly, but handed both over to a mechanic and to his

-Lastly from Tony, a Hednesford photo showing # 35 heading out of the picture; November 2009: The 35 car above has been recognized by Derek Bridgett --- it is that of his late brother Bill Bridgett.
+brother Derek.
+Lastly from Tony, a Hednesford photo showing # 35 heading out of the picture.
+That #35 car above has been recognized by Derek Bridgett --- it is that of his late brother Bill Bridgett.
 Derek says: "In

 the fifties Bill built three cars; the 35 car in the picture was